reneesarley/track-suggester/README.md

 ## Description

-_This site collects responses from users and make suggestions for which Epicodus tracks would best suit them.
+_This site collects responses from users and makes suggestions for which Epicodus tracks would best suit them.
 Each track has a correspoding bar.
-As users asnwers questions the bars will increase in size if their response suggestions they would enjoy that specific track._
+As users answer questions the bars will increase in size if their responses suggest they would enjoy that specific track._

 ## Setup/Installation Requirements

-* Clone git repo from here: https://github.com/reneesarley/track-suggester
+* Clone gitHub repo from here: https://github.com/reneesarley/track-suggester
 * View deployed site here: https://reneesarley.github.io/track-suggester/

 ## Known Bugs